LakshmiRadhakrishnan09/AWS-Security-Specialist/EC2.md

 How AMI are created and distributed across accounts in an enterprise?
+EC2 instances with API are repaved at regular intervals.
+New instances are created wit latest version.

 Instance metadata : http://169.254.169.254/latest/meta-data/